AutomoxSecurity/automox-tools/audit-log-collector/README.md

 # Automox Audit Log Collector Script

 This script fetches the audit logs from the [Automox Audit Trail API](https://developer.automox.com/openapi/audit-trail/overview/) and uploads them to an S3 bucket for your SIEM to ingest them.
-This script is designed to be run on a recurring basis (e.g. every 5 minutes) via a cron job.
+This script is designed to be run on a recurring basis via a cron job.

 ## Setup